xavsio4/nuxtstart/README.md

 - Login form
 - Registration form
 - .env usage
+- online/offline check in default layout
+- Documentation using docsify in /docs folder
+- scss support with custom.scss and added custom.css flavour

 Don't worry, we are going to review each module one by one later in the doc.